isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 the Singapore Chapter of the Global Youth Biodiversity Network, official youth representatives at the United Nations' Convention on Biological Diversity.
 We work extensively on local and international biodiversity policy and stakeholder engagement.
-Come down to learn more about some of our ongoing projects, our policy documents, and how YOUth can contribute to conservation in the region.</p>
+Our booth will showcase SYVB's biodiversity policy projects, outreach events like guided walks, and advertise our social media projects like our COP Vlogs.</p>
 </td>
 </tr>
 <tr>